mesosphere/dcos-docs-site/pages/services/dse/3.0.0-6.0.1/release-notes/index.md

 # Version 2.0.0-5.1.2

 ## Improvements
-- Based on the latest stable release of the dcos-commons SDK, which provides numerous benefits:
+- Based on the latest stable release of the `dcos-commons` SDK, which provides numerous benefits:
-  -Integration with DC/OS features such as virtual networking and integration with DC/OS access controls.
+  -Integration with DC/OS features such as virtual networking and integration with DC/OS access controls
-  - Orchestrated software and configuration updates, enforcement of version upgrade paths, and ability to pause/resume updates.
+  - Orchestrated software and configuration updates, enforcement of version upgrade paths, and ability to pause/resume updates
-  - Placement constraints for pods.
+  - Placement constraints for pods
-  - Uniform user experience across a variety of services.
+  - Uniform user experience across a variety of services
-- Upgrade to version 5.1.2 of DataStax Enterprise.
+- Upgrade to version 5.1.2 of {{ model.techName }}
-- Upgrade to version 6.1.2 of DataStax Enterprise Opscenter.
+- Upgrade to version 6.1.2 of {{ model.techName }} {{ model.techOpsName }}

 ## Breaking Changes
 - This is a major release available for DC/OS 1.9 or higher.
 You cannot upgrade to version 2.0.0-5.1.2 from any previous versions of the package.
-This is due to the separation of the core DSE nodes from Opscenter.
+This is due to the separation of the core {{ model.techShortName }} nodes from {{ model.techOpsName }}.